lightbulb12294/CSI2P-II-Mini/README.md

 - `+`, `-` (expressions such as `+x`, `-y`, ... and so on)
 - others such as `>>`, `+=`, are unavailable and will not appear.

+At most 15 lines per testcase, 195 characters per line.
+- That is, you don't have to change the value of `MAX_LENGTH` defined in the template.

 ## Output

 The output is a list of assembly codes.
 The instruction set architecture are listed in the table below.